risingwavelabs/risingwave/docs/state-store-overview.md

 ### Write Path

 Hummock client will batch writes and generate SSTs to sync to the underlying S3-compatiable service.
 The SST consists of two files:
-- <id>.data: Data file is composed of ~64KB blocks, where each block contains actual key value pairs.
+- <id>.data: Data file composed of ~64KB blocks, each of which contains actual key value pairs.
-- <id>.meta: Meta file contains large metadata including min-max index, bloom filter as well as data block metadata.
+- <id>.meta: Meta file containing large metadata including min-max index, bloom filter as well as data block metadata.

 After the SST is uploaded to S3, Hummock client will let the Hummock manager know there’s a new table.
 The list of all SSTs along with some metadata forms a ***version***.
 When Hummock client adds new SSTs to the Hummock manager, a new version will be generated with the new set of SST files.